 Wings of the Dawn

 Our Vision is to establish functional literate communities in Africa to bridge the gap between poverty and prosperity.
 Our Mission is to help build economically stable and productive societies in African communities by ensuring access to self-sustaining educational centers for its citizens.

-3. And finally, there is of course Google, which will take you directly, inter alia, to the websites of these two programs:
+3. And finally, there is of course Google, which will take you directly, inter alia, to the website of the World Literacy Foundation: